swyxio/ai-notes/INFRA.md

 training is syncrhonous (centralized) and is just a matter of exaflops https://twitter.com/AliYeysides/status/1605258835974823954?s=20 nuclear fusion accelerates exaflops

+floating-point operations/second per $ doubles every ~2.5 years. https://epochai.org/blog/trends-in-gpu-price-performance For top GPUs at any point in time, we find a slower rate of improvement (FLOP/s per $ doubles every 2.95 years), while for models of GPU typically used in ML research, we find a faster rate of improvement (FLOP/s per $ doubles every 2.07 years).

 computer requirements to train gpt4 https://twitter.com/matthewjbar/status/1605328925789278209?s=46&t=fAgqJB7GXbFmnqQPe7ss6w